nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 "I'll do it.
 No, please do it.
 Whatever the result, I'll accept it."

 "Good.
-The technique I'll perform on Shirone from now on is called possession.
+The technique I'll perform on you from now on is called possession.
 It's dominating humans by merging with their minds.
 Usually, dispatched angels use this to convey Ra's will."

 Shirone had read about possession through various literature.
 At the time he'd been half-believing, but now that an archangel was speaking directly, there was no room for doubt.

-"If possession succeeds, my mind and Shirone's will merge.
-If I harbor evil intentions, harming Shirone would be easy.
-Also, if Shirone loses purity, that evil will seep into me."
+"If possession succeeds, my mind and your will merge.
+If I harbor evil intentions, harming you would be easy.
+Also, if you lose purity, that evil will seep into me."

 It was a warning that irreversible consequences would occur if they weren't careful with each other.